Paul Benioff: Early life and education

-Career
+Career and later life

 In 1960, Benioff spent a year at the Weizmann Institute of Science in Israel as a postdoctoral fellow.
 He then spent six months at the Niels Bohr Institute in Copenhagen as a Ford Fellow.
 In 1961, he began a long career at Argonne National Laboratory, first with its Chemistry Division and later in 1978 in the lab's Environmental Impact Division.
 Benioff remained at Argonne until he retired in 1995.
-He continued to conduct research at the laboratory as a post-retirement emeritus scientist for the Physics Division until his death.
+He continued to conduct research at the laboratory as a post-retirement emeritus scientist for the Physics Division until his death in 2022, survived by his wife of 62 years, Hanna (née Hannelore Leshner) and their three children.
+Chicago Tribune, April 3, 2022.

 In addition, Benioff taught the foundations of quantum mechanics as a visiting professor at Tel Aviv University in 1979, and he worked as a visiting scientist at CNRS Marseilles in 1979 and 1982.

 Research

 Quantum Computing

 In the 1970s, Benioff began to research the theoretical feasibility of quantum computing.
-His early research culminated in a paper, published in 1980, that described a quantum mechanical model of Turing Machines.
+His early research culminated in a paper, published in 1980, that described a quantum mechanical model of Turing machines.
 This work was based on a classical description in 1973 of reversible Turing machines by physicist Charles H. Bennett.

 Benioff's model of a quantum computer was reversible and did not dissipate energy.
 At the time, there were several papers arguing that the creation of a reversible model of quantum computing was impossible.
 Benioff's paper was the first to show that reversible quantum computing was theoretically possible, which in turn showed the possibility of quantum computing in general.
 This work, along with later work by several other authors (including David Deutsch, Richard Feynman, and Peter Shor), initiated the field of quantum computing.